 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Canon EOS-1D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1D C||Y||mono||mono||Y||Y||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Canon 1D (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 1200D or the Canon 1D – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 1200D:

 - More detail: Offers more megapixels (17.9 vs 4.1MP) with a 108% higher linear resolution.

 - Better jpgs: Has a more modern image processing engine (DIGIC 4 vs DIGIC).